 The Yale MBA: What You Need To Know

-Another way this school stands out from the crowd is its approach to case studies.
+Yale welcomed a truly diverse class of 350 students for the class of 2023 this year, and they wasted no time kicking off the 21-month program.
 Yale has moved well beyond the conventional case-based style of teaching, employing a whole team of people both at the university and in the wider Global Network for Advanced Management (GNAM) network of over 30 international schools to put together its unique “raw” cases.
-Rather than tidy, paper-based cases, students are presented with a mass of information in a number of media such as video, news reports, interviews, and data; there is, by design, too much for any individual to absorb, meaning that students are forced to work in teams to create a coherent analysis.
+Rather than tidy, paper-based cases, students are presented with a mass of information in a number of media such as video, news reports, interviews, and data.
+There is by design too much for any individual to absorb, meaning that students are forced to work in teams to create a coherent analysis all completed in 72 credit units or 624 instruction hours.
 The point, of course, is to mimic the way information presents itself, and the way people make decisions, in the real world.

-Of course, part of this focus teamwork is the idea of leadership, which is also central to this MBA.
+Of course, leadership is also central to this MBA.
 At Yale SOM, they look at developing leadership in four dimensions: individual, which involves developing skills and knowledge, but also understanding your own strengths and limitations and ways to persuade and influence others; working in, and leading, teams; seeing an organization as a whole, rather than broken down by geography or function; and being aware of global challenges such as inequality and climate change.

 Yale MBA Rankings Data